-Digital Scholars is an intensive, five-week summer program for high school students and incoming / current college students at the University of Illinois at Chicago or City Colleges of Chicago.
+Digital Scholars is an intensive summer program for high school students and incoming / current college students at the University of Illinois at Chicago or City Colleges of Chicago.

-The program is intentional about serving Black and Latinx students, CPS and Chicago-area students, and first-generation students — at NO cost.
-Support is also provided for those in need of a device for e-learning.
+The program is intentional about serving Black and Latinx, CPS and Chicago-area, young women and first-generation students — at NO cost.

 Students meet and make meaningful connections with members of Chicago’s dynamic tech community through daily talks with tech entrepreneurs, technologists, business strategists, & civic leaders.

 Students participate in weekly workshops that dive into key topics such as artificial intelligence and machine learning, data science, and presentations from Chicago’s top tech incubators.

 Beyond the college-level course, participating students get additional experiences to build essential skills such as communications, collaborating in teams, how to build their professional networks and other work-readiness skills.

 Rising 11th and 12th graders and incoming/current students at UIC and City Colleges of Chicago

 can choose a summer program pathway in computer science, mobile app development, data science, or electrical & computer engineering.